 When can I take these visits?

-Official Visit: Families can go on an official visit to meet with a college coach starting September 1st of your Junior year.
+Official Visit: Families can go on an official visit to meet with a college coach starting August 1st before their Junior year.

 **This is for NCAA DI & DII schools